coderjolly/employee-information-retrieval-system/README.md

-# Information Retrieval System
+# New-York Employee Information Retrieval System

 A flask application that makes use of MVC architecture along with a front-end for rendering results.
 The application accepts various inputs from users, and returns the requested query or the information related to the query.
 The front-end is handlred via a html interface and the inputs from the user are converted in parameters for the query whilst maintaining the backend server to handle more queries as well.

-This project aims to use various **ETL** techniques and manipulations for *cleaning*, *indexing*, *extracting* and *loading* the dataset for running various user defined queries on the dataset.
+This project aims to use various **ETL** techniques and manipulations for **cleaning**, **indexing**, **extracting** and **loading** the dataset for running various user defined queries on the dataset.

 ## Directory Structure

 ```
 ├── Archive/                 <- Contains scripts related to archiving data or code.
 ├── ETL/                     <- Contains scripts for the Extract, Transform, and Load (ETL) process.
-├── README.md                <- Top-level README file providing an overview of the project.
-├── app.py                   <- Main application script.
 ├── controller/              <- Contains scripts for controlling application behavior.
 │   ├── __init__.py          <- Initialization script for the controller module.
 │   └── controller.py        <- Script for controlling application behavior.
 ├── database/                <- Contains database files.
 ├── models/                  <- Contains scripts defining application models.
-├── requirements.txt         <- File listing project dependencies.
 ├── ss/                      <- Contains screenshots or images related to the project.
 ├── static/                  <- Contains static files for the application.
 ├── tests/                   <- Contains test scripts.
-└── views/                   <- Contains view templates for the application.
+├── views/                   <- Contains view templates for the application.
+├── README.md                <- Top-level README file providing an overview of the project.
+├── app.py                   <- Main application script.
+└── requirements.txt         <- File listing project dependencies.
 ```

 ## Architecture